RodolfoFigueroa/nu-afolu/README.md

 After switching branches, the installed `post-checkout` hook runs `dvc checkout` to align the workspace with the checked-out DVC metadata.
-If the required generated data is not yet in your local DVC cache, run `dvc pull`.
+If the required generated data is not yet in your local DVC cache, run `uv run dvc pull`.

 ### Updating generated data